eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/9_helper_function.md

 # Practice

-<input type="checkbox"> Open `app.py` in VS Code. *Remember, don't just open a file with a double click -- first Open Folder with VS Code and then find `app.py` in the left side bar and double click it within the VS Code*
+<br><input type="checkbox"> Open `app.py` in VS Code. *Remember, don't just open a file with a double click -- first Open Folder with VS Code and then find `app.py` in the left side bar and double click it within the VS Code*
-<input type="checkbox"> Your `app.py` is nice and empty.
+<br><input type="checkbox"> Your `app.py` is nice and empty.
 Copy the following function in there and save the file.
 This functions has nothing but a lot of print statements.
 Read through it -- it will show you which functionality we plan to add to our app.

 ```python
 def show_help() -> None: